ROYALTY FREE IMAGE https://unsplash.com/photos/6ywyo2qtaZ8

 Selection process

-• Applicants without relevant qualifications will be requested to provide a portfolio to support their application.
+A relevant qualification or experience in English/Creative Writing/Journalism/Media or Film Studies is required.
+Applicants without a relevant subject or experience will be asked to provide a portfolio to support their application.

 For more information on how to put together a portfolio, read our Creative Writing courses portfolio guide.